 Service Learning, Community Engagement, and Sustainability

-Our children have participated in nationwide eco programs, such as the annual four-week Green Cup Challenge, during which they help with measuring and reducing energy usage and carbon output.
-In our first year alone, we lowered energy consumption by 12.33 percent and carbon emissions by 3700 lbs. per month.
+Our children have participated in nationwide eco programs, such as the annual four-week Green Cup Challenge, where students measure and reduce energy usage and carbon output.
+In our first year, we lowered energy consumption by 12 percent and carbon emissions by 3700 lbs. per month.
 More recently, our 3rd-6th graders were recognized by Los Angeles Mayor Eric Garcetti's Sustainable City Plan to reduce water usage.

-In addition to our student Garden, we have a composting center manned by our 2nd graders, we're continually expanding our recycling program, and we attempt to use recycled or reused materials in all student projects.
-When we revitalized our 'no waste' lunch program, our Echo Horizon School families quickly fell into step.
+In addition to our Student Garden, we have a composting center manned by our 2nd Grade class.
+We are continually expanding our recycling efforts, and incorporate recycled or reused materials in many student projects.
+We recently revitalized our "no waste" lunch program with incredible support and participation from Echo Horizon families.

-In fact, when it comes to green, we're all in step.
-Teachers, students, classroom aides, parents, maintenance staff, administrators, yard supervisors... we all know we're in this together and that the long-term benefits reach beyond our School's boundaries.
+Service Learning and sustainability represent values that unite our Echo Horizon School community.
+Teachers, students, classroom aides, parents, maintenance staff, administrators, yard supervisors all know we are in this together and that the long-term benefits reach beyond our School's boundaries.